revarcline/rombrary/ROADMAP.md

 games/publishers/:slug - all games by publisher
 games/consoles/:slug - all games on console
 games/genres/:slug
+games/regions/:slug

 while logged in as user
 users/:user_slug/ - all games, links to:
-users/:user_slug/publishers/:pub_slug to see all games from publisher user has users/:user_slug/consoles/:con_slug to see all games for console user has users/:user_slug/genres/:gen_slug to see all games in genre user has
+users/:user_slug/publishers/:pub_slug to see all games from publisher user has users/:user_slug/consoles/:con_slug to see all games for console user has users/:user_slug/genres/:gen_slug to see all games in genre user has users/:user_slug/regions/:region_slug to see all games in genre user has

 put login page on home view, only display if logged in!